 Different central government departments and their agencies are directly responsible for employment and skills policy, design, funding and oversight.
 These include Jobcentre Plus, the National Careers Service, and the Education and Skills Funding Agency.
 None of them have a common plan on how to work together or a duty to discuss with councils how services will operate in their local areas.
 Local areas have little ability to influence their priorities, funding or delivery.

 On top of this, 20 employment and skills funding streams are managed by eight departments or agencies, spending more than £10 billion a year.
-Despite this investment, they often fail to meet local need, address economic and social challenges, or make a decisive impact on outcomes:
+Despite this investment, they often fail to meet local need, address economic and social challenges, or make a decisive impact on outcomes.
+So while unemployment has fallen across England:

 - nine million people lack literacy and numeracy skills